Jeremy Johnson (baseball)

+Career

+Detroit Tigers

 Johnson graduated from Mooresville High School in Mooresville, North Carolina in 2000.
 As a high school baseball player he was named an honorable mention on the 2000 USA Today All-USA high school baseball team.
-Johnson entered the amateur draft and was selected by the Detroit Tigers in the 11th round.
+Johnson entered the 2000 Major League Baseball draft and was selected by the Detroit Tigers in the 11th round.
 Johnson reported to the Rookie-level Gulf Coast Tigers, where he went 3-1 with an ERA of 4.15.
 Toward the end of the season, the Tigers promoted Johnson to the Single-A Oneonta Tigers in the New York–Penn League, where he went 0-1 with a 2.89 ERA.

 Johnson opened the season with Oneonta, where he went 7-1 in twelve starts with a 3.42 ERA before being promoted to the Single-A West Michigan Whitecaps in late August.
 Johnson finished out the Whitecaps season, going 1-1; he also played a few games for the Single-A Lakeland Flying Tigers.
 Johnson returned to the Whitecaps for the season, and posted a 4.26 ERA before being promoted (again) to Lakeland and then, later in the season, the Double-A Erie SeaWolves.
 At Erie, Johnson went 6-1 with a 3.88 ERA; opening there in the season he was off to a strong start before being sidelined by a shoulder injury.